Austria rules out asylum changes, ignoring protest

 The number of asylum applications in Austria rose 21 percent to 1,415 last year.
 Almost a quarter were from refugees from Afghanistan, with significant numbers of applications also received from Russians, Pakistanis and Syrians.

-According to the U.N. refugee agency, the UNHCR, there was a 20 percent increase in requests for asylum in industrialized nations in 2011.
+According to the U.N. refugee agency, the UNHCR, there was a 20 percent increase in requests for asylum in industrialised nations in 2011.
 The United States, France and Germany get the most applications.

 (Reporting by Georgina Prodhan; Editing by Alison Williams)